leafcloudhq/terraform-examples/kubernetes-magnum/README.md

 ## Default storageclass

 In order to auto create volumes on request of a PVC you need to add a storageclass.
 In the kubernetes_resouces folder you'll find the setup of a default using the required `cinder.csi.openstack.org` provider

+## Authentication

+If you use (recommended) Application Credentials (and clouds.yaml), make sure that your credentials have 'unrestricted' access.
+I.e. that they are allowed to create / delegate permissions. -- This is because as part of deploying your user will create credentials for your magnum cluster.